Marginal Rate of Substitution | Microeconomics | Management Notes

-Marginal Rate of Substitution is considered as one of the very important concept for the analysis of indifference curve.
-Taking about marginal rate of substitution, it is rate that reflects the rate at which the consumer will be willing to replace /substitute the one commodity that he/she is using for another commodity in the market without compromising the level of satisfaction from it.
-Let us suppose two goods by A and B , then we can define MRS between A and B as the amount of B that the consumer is willing to give up so as to obtain one more unit of A good.
+Marginal Rate of Substitution is considered one of the very important concepts for the analysis of the indifference curve.
+Taking about the marginal rate of substitution, it is the rate that reflects the rate at which the consumer will be willing to replace /substitute the one commodity that he/she is using for another commodity in the market without compromising the level of satisfaction from it.
+Let us suppose two goods by A and B, then we can define MRS between A and B as the amount of B that the consumer is willing to give up so as to obtain one more unit of A good.

 Marginal Rate of Substitution Formula,